Chris-June/MCP-Server-Python/docs/Use cases/ALTERNATE_USE_CASES.md

 - **Educational Assessment**: Assistance in developing varied assessment methods and providing feedback
 - **Administrative Support**: Streamlining educational administration and planning

+#### Expanded Use Cases
+- **Adaptive and Personalized Tutoring**: The MCP Server can switch roles from a strict textbook professor to a laid-back mentor, tailoring explanations to individual student learning styles.
+- **Interactive Curriculum Development**: Educators can generate and update lesson plans in real time, integrating the latest research and multimedia content.
+- **Project-Based Learning Platforms**: Facilitate collaborative environments where students brainstorm, plan projects, and troubleshoot experiments.

 See [Education Use Cases](EDUCATION_USE_CASES.md) for detailed implementation scenarios.

 ## Healthcare Sector